 Below are resources to help you get your ad targeting right

 Online visitors need to be convinced to make a purchase on your website especially if they are first time visitors.
 Below are two effective ways to increase buyer trust and confidence.

 88% of buyers trust online reviews as much as recommendations from friends and family.
 In fact, 39% of them read reviews regularly and only 12% do not read reviews at all (Search Engine Land).

 This means showing positive reviews from other buyers can boost the confidence of your visitors to buy from you.
 Displaying reviews on your website promotes credibility and increases the probability of a visitor making a purchase.
 Top marketers use social reviews to influence buyer psychology and you can also do same.

 I guess you will be asking yourself “how do I collect and display reviews on my store?”.
-Simple, use Kudobuzz social reviews to easily publish all your reviews from your social accounts.
-You can also use Kudobuzz social reviews to send after-purchase emails to collect more reviews from buyers.
+Simple, use the Kudobuzz Reviews app to easily publish all your reviews from your social accounts.
+You can also use Kudobuzz Reviews to send after-purchase emails to collect more reviews from buyers.

 The ever growing trend of online shopping has triggered a demand for online security and trust.
 Online shoppers must be assured that their personal data is safe and the products they are buying are going to come in a good condition.

 You can give your visitors an assurance of quality and security by displaying trust badges and seals on your website.
 Placing seals and trust badges on your website can help improve the credibility of your store.
 This can create an impression of a secure store and will make your visitors feel safe when making a purchase from your store.
 Below are examples of trust badges.

 There are different kinds of trust badges which include SSL certificate badges, payment/shipping method badges, security seals, verified reviews badge etc.